essov3/Flagz/readme.md

 To use the **Flagz** library, create an instance of the `Flagz` class by passing a `Context` to its constructor.
 This initializes the library with the necessary resources.

-javaCopy code

 `Flagz flagz = new Flagz(context);`

 ### Get Flag Bitmap

-You can obtain the flag bitmap for a specific country code using the `getFlag` method.
+You can obtain the 64px x 64px flag bitmap for a specific country code using the `getFlag` method.

-javaCopy code
 ```
 Bitmap flagBitmap = flagz.getFlag("eg"); // Replace "eg" with the desired country code
 ```